thisismygitrepo/crocodile/README.md

 * Similar story applies to `split` which is a method of strings in Python.
 * Next, `apply` is a method of `List`.
 Sure enough, it lives up to its apt name and applies the passed function `len` to all items in the list and returns another `List` object that contains the results.
 * `.to_numpy()` converts `List` to `numpy` array, then `.sum` is a method of `numpy`, which gives the final result.

-# Philosophy
-Inevitably while programming, one will encounter objects of the same type and you will be struggling to get a tough grab on them. `List` is a powerful structure that put at your disposal a grip, so tough, that the objects you have at hand start behaving like one object.
-This is the power of implicit `for` loops.
-Share on Github one-liner snippets to add it to use-cases of this package.

 # Full docs: